-Is there a better way to fill a passive equities allocation than traditional market-cap weighting¹?
+Is volatility weighting a better way to fill a passive equities allocation than traditional market-cap weighting¹?

 Investors are increasingly seeking broad, liquid and inexpensive access to large-cap domestic stocks.
 For many, the default approach has been an allocation to passive strategies benchmarked to the S&P 500® Index, that iconic index born in 1957 that

 has become synonymous with the U.S. stock market.

 However, investors should be aware of the inherent limitations to the cap-weighted methodology behind the S&P 500, whereby constituent companies are weighted according to size.
 The S&P 500 Index provides large company exposure, but with a heavy

 tilt to the biggest companies in the domestic investment universe.
 Thus, passive investments that track the S&P 500 typically will be dominated by the performance of a handful of mega-caps and, conversely, discount the performance of smaller constituents.

 If investors prefer a broader, rules-based approach to large-cap domestic stocks, a volatility-weighted index might be a viable alternative.

 Why Volatility Weighting?